 As a consumer, you want to know that you’re getting the best service and the best deals possible, whether that’s reading reviews online, researching the values of a brand, or comparing current accounts and other products.

 In the digital age, it is easier than ever to find information about the trustworthiness of companies and the quality of their products and services.
 There are numerous review sites that give brands aggregated scores from the reviews of real customers who have parted with money from their current accounts.

-Our personal finance experts have compared the Trustpilot reviews of over 100 companies to reveal the most trusted consumer brands.
+The consumer spending experts at money.co.uk have compared the Trustpilot reviews of over 100 companies to reveal the most-trusted consumer brands.

-French fashion house Dior is one of the most trusted consumer brands with an average score of 4.4 from 14,695 reviews.
+French fashion house Dior is the second most-trusted consumer brand with an average score of 4.4 from 14,695 reviews.
 77% of Dior’s customers gave them an ‘excellent’ review score.

-The joint most trusted consumer brand is Superdrug, this health and beauty retail company also achieved a score of 4.4.
+The joint second most-trusted consumer brand is Superdrug, this health and beauty retail company also achieved a score of 4.4.
 From 20,925 reviews, 75% gave an excellent review and a further 7% gave it a ‘great’ review.

-Argos was the third-most trusted brand overall, with a score of 4.3 out of 5, narrowly behind Dior and fellow high street store Superdrug.
+Argos was the fourth most-trusted brand overall, with a score of 4.3 out of 5, narrowly behind Dior and fellow high street store Superdrug.
 Over the years the store has steadily shifted focus away from the catalogue based ordering system in its physical stores, towards a strong online presence, with nearly a billion online visitors a year.